 To access and configure the component services, event viewer, and local services use the Component Services console.

-For more information, see Administrative Tools in Windows 10 at support.microsoft.com.
+For more information, see Administrative Tools in Windows 10 at docs.microsoft.com.

-Viewing the events
+Viewing events

 To view monitoring and troubleshooting messages from Windows and other programs, use the Event Viewer window.

 In the Component Services console, click the Event Viewer icon from the Console Root tree.
 The summary of all the logs of the events that have occurred on your computer is displayed.
-For more information, see Event Viewer at support.microsoft.com.
+For more information, see Event Viewerat docs.microsoft.com.

-Managing the services
+Managing services